andreddias/selenium-WebDriver/README.md

 This help page references the selenium webdriver has codes on a variety of links

 # How to use interface for mapping in Selenium
+To declare a class that implements an interface, you include an implements clause in the class declaration.
+Your class can implement more than one interface, so the implements keyword is followed by a comma-separated list of the interfaces implemented by the class.
+Why not to use interface for mapping?
 This example has two files

 The test class [Util.java](https://github.com/andreddias/selenium-WebDriver/blob/master/Util.java)